Pronunciation of 'Laryngoscope'

 English (United States)

-A medical instrument used to examine the larynx, often utilized in procedures such as intubation or diagnosing throat conditions.
+A medical instrument used to examine the larynx, commonly utilized in procedures involving the throat or airway.